-Church, and therein perpet ually kept by the Spirit of God that Jn 16:13 Christ, according to his promise, sent unto his church to lead it into all truth- and by his own perpetual a ssistance and presence with his church Mt 28:20 forever, as himself promised also.
-Of 5 which things well known and yet unwritten is, for example o one, that we be bound to believe the perpetual virginity of our L Lady; wherewith I have troubled Tyndale once or twice herebefore; a and himself, while he labored to wind out, hath so enmeshed and entangled himself therein that he hath 10 in the handling of that one matter alone utterly destroyed the foundation of all the heresi es that they have in all their whole Ragman's roll.
-Another example of the e traditions without writing may be the putting of the water inte o the wine at the Mass wherewith the 15 King's noble Grace in such n wise handled Luther that in answering thereunto, Luther fareth as one that were fallen frantic, and saith now this, now that, and wo otteth not where he may hold him; but saith sometimes that the wa ater may be left out or put in as the then again he saith that it ought to 20 orasmuch as it hath (saith he) an evil signification that is to wit, that the pure Scripture is mingled aditions and therefore they should, he crate with only wine alone; and so by • re, such friars as wed nuns.
-25 • • • • n, that blessed bishop and very glorious martyr and a man one of the best learned that ever wrote in Christ's Christ at the Consecration Catholic Church, writeth plainly, thirteen put water into the wine. hundred years before Luther was born, that the water must needs in, and that 30 - is own Maundy, when he consecrated and ordained it himself.
-Cyprian thought himself bound both so to believe and to te the apostles beside their wi 35 Thus writeth Saint Cyp prian contrary to Luther's doctrine clear.
+Jn 16:13 ally kept by the Spirit of God that Christ, according to his promise, sent unto his church to lead it into all truth-

+and by his own perpetual ass Mt 28:20 sistance and presence with his church forever, as himself promised also.
+Of which things well known and yet 5

+e, that we be bound to believe the dy; wherewith I have troubled Tyndale

+d himself, while he labored to wind

+out, hath so enmeshed and en ntangled himself therein that he hath 10

+atter alone utterly destroyed the

+s that they have in all their whole

+Ragman's roll.

+• traditions without writing may be

+the wine at the Mass wherewith the 15

+wise handled Luther that in answering

+ne that were fallen frantic, and saith

+eth not where he may hold him; but

+er may be left out or put in as the 20

+nen again he saith that it ought to 20

+rasmuch as it hath (saith he) an wit, that the pure Scripture is mingled

+• itions and therefore they should, he

+ate with only wine alone; and so by

+likelihood they do, therefore • 25

+that blessed bishop and very glorious 23

+• he best learned that ever wrote in Christ's

+• Catholic Church, writeth plainly, thirteen

+hundred years before Luther was born,

+• that the water must needs in, and that 30

+Christ put water into it at his own Maundy, when he consecrated

+and ordained it himself. •

+And this blessed saint C yprian thought himself bound

+both so to believe and to teach upon the traditions of

+the apostles beside their writings.
+35

+Thus writeth Saint Cypri ian contrary to Luther's doctrine clear.